truenas/documentation/content/CORETutorials/SystemConfiguration/SettingtheSystemDataset.md

 {{< toc >}}

-The system dataset stores debugging core files, encryption keys for encrypted pools, and Samba4 metadata such as the user and group cache and share level permissions.
+The system dataset stores debugging core files, encryption keys for encrypted pools, and Samba4 metadata such as the user and group cache and share-level permissions.

 To view the current location of the system dataset, go to **System > System Dataset**.